Do academic staff have any say in the criteria and methods of performance reviews in their units?

 What role do accomplishment forms (or activities/performance reports) play in renewing our yearly contracts?

 Ask your supervisor or unit director or administrator.
 Performance review methods are determined at the department/center/unit level.
-In units where they are used, accomplishment forms can provide documentation for consideration and discussion during performance reviews and help build the record of performance to be considered during merit reviews.
+In units where they are used, accomplishment forms can provide documentation for consideration and discussion during performance reviews and help build the record of performance to be considered during merit reviews and promotions.

 If my unit does not require a performance report, may I self -report?